2060-io/hologram-generic-verifier-vs/charts/README.md

 ## Configuration

 ### Key Variables
-- **`CREDENTIAL_DEFINITION_ID`**: This variable can be used to specify the credential definition ID.
-However, it is recommended to point directly to the admin port of the service that generates the credential instead.
 - **Database Support**: The `vs-agent` allows the use of a database, but it is not required for this deployment.

 ### Step-by-Step Configuration